 It can be seen from the relationship between the OCV and the capacity of the battery, when the same capacity is discharged on the basis of different remaining capacities, the OCV drops at different rates.
 In addition, different discharge rates lead to different voltage drop rates.
 There could be a voltage recovery when the discharge current switches from high to low.
 At this time, the internal temperature of the battery will decrease, thereby reducing the energy loss.
 There is a close correspondence between a battery’s working voltage and its OCV, so for non-CC discharging, the terminal voltage difference and the discharge time in the current fluctuation period are used as the input of the estimation algorithm.

 Based on the comprehensive analysis of various influencing factors of the battery, this paper proposes a PSO-LSSVM model for SOC estimation during non-CC discharging based on four indicators: battery internal resistance, terminal voltage difference, temperature, and discharge time.
 The internal resistance is obtained by the self-built four-terminal Kelvin testing equipment.
 Current, terminal voltage, temperature and other parameters are detected by Neware’s high-performance battery detection equipment.
 The experimental environment is shown in Figs. 11 and 12.
-The input variable of PSO-LSSVM is , and the output variable is , where t is the discharge time, is the voltage difference; is the internal resistance, and is the battery temperature.
+The input variable of PSO-LSSVM is

 The curve of discharge current variation is shown in Fig. 13.
 During the discharging process, the terminal voltage, internal resistance, temperature and discharge time of the battery are recorded every 10 s.
 Fig. 14 is the change curve of relevant parameters during a stepped discharge process.
 According to Figs. 13 and 14, when the discharge current increases, the internal resistance increases faster, but the SOC and terminal voltage decrease faster; when the discharge current decreases, the internal resistance decreases rapidly before escalating due to the change of the discharge efficiency, but the SOC and terminal voltage increase rapidly before tapering off.
 This phenomenon is in line with the discharge characteristics of batteries for a simulation substation, and it is also an important basis for mapping the battery SOC change through the battery voltage difference over a period of time.